-The East Asia Department (East and Central Asia) and the Oriental Department (Southeast Asia) of Staatsbibliothek zu Berlin (Berlin State Library) are in charge of the East, Southeast and Central Asia collection.
+The East Asia Department of Staatsbibliothek zu Berlin (Berlin State Library) is in charge of the East, Southeast and Central Asia collection.
 Within the federal system of German libraries, the collection was partly financed by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) and its Special Research Collection Programme from 1951 to 2015.
 Collection work continues in the context of the DFG funded project “CrossAsia – Specialised Information Service Asia” (2016-2018).

 The collection of the East Asia Department of Staatsbibliothek zu Berlin – PK has a history dating back to the East Asia collection of the former Prussian State Library with acquisitions from China dating from the second half of the 17th century.
 Since 1951 it has been possible to build up one of the largest East Asian collections in Europe thanks to the generous support of the DFG.
 Unfortunately, a large part of the original collection, more than 50.000 volumes and booklets, was moved during World War II, and was not returned.
 A substantial part is considered to be lost, but about 20.000 volumes and booklets may now be found in the Biblioteka Jagiellonska in Krakow, Poland.